sriharshaguthikonda/NegativeScreen/README.txt

 Unlike the Windows Magnifier, which is also capable of such color inversion, NegativeScreen was specifically designed to be easy and convenient to use.

-The application now includes a simple configuration window to choose which monitors are inverted.
+The application now includes a modern settings window to choose which monitors or windows are inverted and whether the app starts minimized.

 Features: